 Sterling offers a single B.A. degree program.
-To graduate, students must complete 120 credits (including at least 30 from Sterling), follow a major course of study (typically 40-45 credits), and complete general education and core curriculum requirements (36-45 credits).
-Students may complete the balance of their coursework through electives in any area (provided that they have met the prerequisites); students may also pursue independent studies with a faculty advisor, contingent upon an approved proposal.
-Courses are offered progressively within each major (100-level through 400-level).
+To graduate, students must complete 120 credits (including at least 30 from Sterling), follow a major course of study (typically ~50 credits), and complete the general education requirements including the foundational curriculum (10-13 credits).
+Students may complete the balance of their coursework through electives in any area (provided they have met the prerequisites); students may also pursue independent studies with a faculty advisor, contingent upon an approved proposal, once they have completed at least 45 credits of college-level classes.

 - Humanities — 6 credits

 - Natural Sciences — 6 credits

 These course credits may include major requirements or any courses taken at Sterling or courses taken elsewhere and transferred to Sterling College for credit.

 All resident students must participate and make satisfactory progress in the College’s Work Program.
 All students must receive a satisfactory grade in their final semester of record in the College’s Work Program.

 STERLING’S WORK PROGRAM EFFECTIVELY SERVES AS A PART OF THE FOUNDATIONS CURRICULUM AS WELL.
 WHILE STUDENTS DO NOT RECEIVE CREDIT FOR THEIR WORK PROGRAM JOBS, THROUGH THIS EXPERIENCE, THEY LEARN OTHER SKILLS RELATED TO OUR COLLEGE-WIDE COMPETENCIES, INCLUDING CREATING AND ASSESSING LEARNING OBJECTIVES, APPLYING ACADEMIC LEARNING TO REAL-WORLD EXPERIENCES, AND WORKING WITH OTHERS.